domRiddle/ASF/IPC.md

 # Example of messages being sent by ASF, keep in mind that result string is affected by user-specified NLog logging layout
 {"Message":"OK","Result":"2018-01-31 03:19:34|dotnet-2884|INFO|ASF|Start() IPC server ready!","Success":true}
 ```

+For backwards compatibility, this endpoint is also available under now deprecated `/Api/Log` call.

 ---